 This should be prepared if at all possible one week before mediation.
 It then allows the parties to think about the matter prior to mediation.

 In preparing the position statement it is also an opportunity to consider what if any further steps are required, for example:

 Broadly speaking there are a few broad models of mediation which vary between interactive and interventionist.
 Those styles are:

-When adopting a settlement or evaluative mediation style, there is a range of expected outcomes that falls within what is typically described as a safe negotiating range.
-This takes into account the factual disputes between the parties and the variation in judicial discretion which may be applied to the matter, if it is not resolved at mediation.
+When adopting a settlement or evaluative mediation style, there is a range of expected outcomes that fall within what is typically described as a safe negotiating range.
+This takes into account the factual disputes between the parties and the variation in judicial discretion which may be applied to the matter if it is not resolved at mediation.